IBM/predict-insurance-charges-with-autoai/README.md

 ## Flow Description
 1. The user creates an IBM Watson Studio Service on IBM Cloud.
 2. The user creates an IBM Cloud Object Storage Service and adds that to Watson Studio.
-3. The user uploads the insurance charges data file into Watson Studio.
+3. The user uploads the insurance premium data file into Watson Studio.
-4. The user creates an AutoAI Experiment to predict insurance charges on Watson Studio, and deploys the best performing model.
+4. The user creates an AutoAI Experiment to predict insurance premium on Watson Studio, and deploys the best performing model.
-5. The user uses the Flask web-application to talk to the deployed model and predict an insurane charge.
+5. The user uses the Flask web-application to connect to the deployed model and predict an insurance charge.

 ## Included components
 *	[IBM Watson Studio](https://cloud.ibm.com/catalog/services/watson-studio) - IBM Watson® Studio helps data scientists and analysts prepare data and build models at scale across any cloud.
 *	[IBM Watson Machine Learning](https://cloud.ibm.com/catalog/services/machine-learning) - IBM Watson® Machine Learning helps data scientists and developers accelerate AI and machine-learning deployment.
-*	[IBM Cloud Object Storage](https://cloud.ibm.com/catalog/services/cloud-object-storage) IBM Cloud™ Object Storage makes it possible to store practically limitless amounts of data, simply and cost effectively.
+*	[IBM Cloud Object Storage](https://cloud.ibm.com/catalog/services/cloud-object-storage) - IBM Cloud™ Object Storage makes it possible to store practically limitless amounts of data, simply and cost effectively.

 ## Featured technologies
-+ [artificial-intelligence](https://developer.ibm.com/technologies/artificial-intelligence/) Build and train models, and create apps, with a trusted AI-infused platform.
++ [artificial-intelligence](https://developer.ibm.com/technologies/artificial-intelligence/) - Build and train models, and create apps, with a trusted AI-infused platform.
-+ [Python](https://www.python.org/) Python is an interpreted, high-level, general-purpose programming language.
++ [Python](https://www.python.org/) - Python is an interpreted, high-level, general-purpose programming language.

 ## Watch the Video - TODO